TRAIS-Lab/dattri-reading-group/pages/recording.md

 ---
 layout: archive
 title: Recording
-description: Recordings of Past Meeting
+description: Recordings of Past Presentations
 background: /assets/image/recording.jpg
 permalink: /recording/
 ---

-The following are recordings of the past meetings.
+The following are recordings of the past presentations.